DanielFirpo/TurboSmurfsBot/README.md

 Copy/Cut `start.bat - Shortcut`, then paste into newly opened Startup folder.

-The bot will now open automatically when windows starts.
+The bot will now open automatically when Windows starts.